spywhere/JavatarDoc/calls.rst

 Calls
 =====

-Calls are use to insert class or package informations at cursor point. |J| supports 4 types of calls...
+Calls are used to insert class or package information at cursor point. |J| supports 4 types of calls...

 Package Name
 ------------